Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 To study self-awareness:

-Methodology "Personal differential" (PD) (adapted at the V.M.
+Methodology "Personality Differential" (LD) (adapted at the V.M.
 Bekhterev Research Institute)

-The LD methodology was developed on the basis of the modern Russian language and reflects the idea of the personality structure formed in our culture.
+The LD technique was developed on the basis of the modern Russian language and reflects the idea of personality structure that has formed in our culture.

-21 personality traits were selected in the LD.
-Subjects are asked to evaluate themselves according to selected personality traits.
-The selected features characterize the poles of the three classical factors of the semantic differential to the greatest extent: Evaluation, Strength, Activity.
+21 personality traits were selected in LD.
+Subjects are asked to rate themselves on selected personality traits.
+The selected features most characterize the poles of the three classical factors of the semantic differential: Evaluation, Strength, Activity.

-To study the motivational-need component of personality, one can apply the technique of unfinished sentences.
+To study the motivational-need component of personality, you can use the method of unfinished sentences.
 The subjects are asked to complete the sentences.
-These proposals can be divided into groups that characterize to some extent the system of relations of the subject to the future, to the past, to retirement, to old age, to relatives.
+These sentences can be divided into groups that characterize, to one degree or another, the system of relations of the subject to the future, to the past, to retirement, to old age, to relatives.

-For each group of sentences, a characteristic is displayed that defines the given system of relations as: positive, negative, indifferent.
+For each group of sentences, a characteristic is displayed that defines this system of relations as: positive, negative, indifferent.

-To study the affiliation motive, you can use the “Acceptance of others” scale of the SPA methodology.
-According to this scale, the indicator "Acceptance of others" is calculated.
+To study the motive of affiliation, you can use the “Acceptance of Others” scale of the SPA methodology.
+This scale calculates the “Acceptance of Others” indicator.

 When studying the emotional sphere of a person, the following methods can be used:

-Scale "Emotional comfort" of the questionnaire of K. Rogers and R. Diamond.
+“Emotional Comfort” scale from the K. Rogers and R. Diamond questionnaire.

-The “emotional comfort” indicator is calculated, which includes the results on two scales: emotional comfort, emotional discomfort.
+The “emotional comfort” indicator is calculated, which includes results on two scales: emotional comfort, emotional discomfort.

 Based on the analysis of this indicator, 3 degrees of emotional comfort are distinguished: high, medium, low.

-The data obtained in the course of the research make it possible to identify the characteristics of the personality of an elderly person that ensure successful adaptation in the post-labor period (features of self-awareness, motivational-need and emotional spheres of the personality).
+The data obtained during the research make it possible to identify the personality characteristics of an elderly person that ensure successful adaptation in the post-work period (features of self-awareness, motivational-need and emotional spheres of the individual).

 Conclusions on Chapter II

-Thus, on the basis of the “Center for Social Services for the Population of the City of Narimanov”, a psychodiagnostic study was carried out according to the methodology “Scale of self-esteem and anxiety assessment (Ch.
-Spielberger)”.
+Thus, on the basis of the “Center for Social Services for the Population of Narimanov”, a psychodiagnostic study was conducted using the “Self-esteem and anxiety assessment scale (C. Spielberger)” method.

-As a result, on all scales of anxiety, the highest indicators are the average level of anxiety (from 61.5 to 88%).
+As a result, on all anxiety scales, the highest indicators are the average level of anxiety (from 61.5 to 88%).

-To study the personality traits of the subjects of the experimental groups in the Narimanov CSO, the following methods can be used:
+To study the personality characteristics of the test subjects in the experimental groups in the Narimanov center, the following methods can be used:

-· Scale "Emotional comfort" questionnaire K. Rogers and R. Diamond.
+· “Emotional Comfort” scale of the K. Rogers and R. Diamond questionnaire.

 CONCLUSION

-In world psychology, there are several main areas of study of adults and the elderly.
+In world psychology, there are several main areas of research on adults and older people.

-The main direction is connected with the development of experimental studies, which aim to understand how and what develops in the human psyche in the late period of his life.
-At the same time, the efforts of researchers are aimed at measuring the social intelligence and wisdom of people of this age stage.
-This approach is essentially psychometric, carried out using a battery (complex) of standardized tests; the procedure is carried out under strict control and is aimed at identifying individual differences, levels of performance of cognitive stimulus material.
-In essence, these studies are longitudinal and have implications for gaining knowledge about the "intelligence" of older people; about the role of social knowledge and skills, as well as their connection with real life.
+The main direction is associated with the development of experimental research, which aims to understand how and what develops in the human psyche in the late period of his life.
+The efforts of researchers are aimed at measuring the social intelligence and wisdom of people of this age stage.
+This approach is essentially psychometric, carried out using a battery (complex) of standardized tests; The procedure is carried out under strict control and is aimed at identifying individual differences, levels of performance of cognitive stimulus material.
+These studies are longitudinal in nature and are important for gaining knowledge about the “intelligence” of older people; about the role of social knowledge and skills, as well as their connection with real life.
 Knowledge about the patterns of development and personality structure serves as a starting point in the design and application of psychodiagnostic methods, as well as in the interpretation of psychodiagnostic information.

-For each subject, a conclusion was written, which included an assessment of the level of anxiety and, if necessary, recommendations for its correction.
-So, people with a high anxiety score should develop a sense of confidence and success.
-They need to shift the focus from external exactingness, categoricalness, and high significance in setting goals to a meaningful understanding of activities and specific planning for subtasks.
-For low-anxious people, on the contrary, it is required to awaken activity, emphasize the motivational components of activity, arouse interest, highlight a sense of responsibility in solving certain problems.
+A conclusion was written for each subject, which included an assessment of the level of anxiety and, if necessary, recommendations for its correction.
+Thus, individuals with a high anxiety score should develop a sense of confidence and success.
+They need to shift the emphasis from external demands, categoricalness, and high significance in setting tasks to meaningful comprehension of activities and specific planning for subtasks.
+For low-anxiety people, on the contrary, it is necessary to awaken activity, emphasize the motivational components of activity, arouse interest, and highlight a sense of responsibility in solving certain problems.

-In this paper, an analysis of the literature on the problem of psychodiagnostics of the elderly was carried out, and an attempt was made to study the characteristics of the personality of the elderly.
+In this work, an analysis of the literature on the problem of psychodiagnostics of elderly people was carried out, and an attempt was made to study the personality characteristics of elderly people.

-In the course of the study, the goal was achieved, tasks were solved, and the hypothesis was confirmed.
+During the research process, the set goal was achieved, problems were solved, and the hypothesis was confirmed.

 4. Glukhanyuk N.S., Gershkovich T.B.
 Mechanisms of formation of tolerance to aging in the conditions of modern Russia.
-Yekaterinburg: UrGU, 2002. - 164 p.
+Ekaterinburg: UrSU, 2002. - 164 p.

 5. Kozlov A.A.
 Theories and traditions of Western social gerontology // Psychology of old age and aging: Reader / Comp.
 O.V.
 Krasnova, A.G.
 Leaders. - M.: Academy, 2007. - 416 p.

-9. Lieberman Ya.L., Lieberman M.Ya.
-Progressive methods of motivating vital activity in the period of late adulthood. - Ekaterinburg: Bank cult. inform., 2006. - 102 p.
+9. Liberman Ya.L., Liberman M.Ya.
+Progressive methods of motivating life activity during late adulthood. - Ekaterinburg: Bank cult. inform., 2006. - 102 p.

 10. Maksimova S.G.
-Socio-psychological adaptation: features of formation and development in elderly and senile people. - Barnaul: Alt. un-ta, 2009. - 145 p.
+Socio-psychological adaptation: features of formation and development in elderly and senile people. - Barnaul: Alt Publishing House.
+University, 2009. - 145 p.

 12. Malkina-Pykh I.G.
 Crises of old age. - M.: Eksmo, 2005. - 368 p.